Construction RFI Meaning and Template

 clearly define the problem

 Many times, RFIs are responded to inaccurately because the problem is not clearly defined or too many issues are covered.
-It’s best to keep RFIs to one clear problem to receive a complete and timely response.
-That also means it’s essential to keep your writing clear; a poorly worded RFI is likely to result in a badly worded response.
+Clearly defining the problem with specific information leads to better, more timely, and accurate responses.
+That also means it’s essential to keep your writing clear; a poorly worded construction RFI is likely to result in a badly worded response.
 Minimizing technical terms and jargon also helps to improve RFIs.

 3. And Offer Solutions